HawgBeat - Recruiting Roundup: Strap in for transfer portal season

 2024 4-Star running back on hand to watch Arkansas beat Ole Miss

-4-star running back Traevon Dunbar of Aiken, South Carolina was at Arkansas for the second time last weekend to watch Arkansas defeat Ole Miss 42-27 to become bowl eligible.
+4-star running back Traevon Dunbar of Aiken, South Carolina, was at Arkansas for the second time last weekend to watch the Hogs defeat Ole Miss 42-27 to become bowl eligible.

 Dobson said his favorite part of the trip was talking to Pittman and the staff.
 He told HawgBeat the teams that show him the most interest are the ones who will have the best chance at earning his commitment, and said he is hearing from the staff on a weekly basis.